 - I think I struggle with X, do you agree?

 The questions you want to ask are likely not fixed, they are changing week by week.

 Sometimes new questions pop up, or you figure out the answer to a question, so try and ask your teacher your question as soon as possible and regularly!

-Now you should have a lot of useful feedback, from both your teachers and your own error log which will help you work towards that Band 6 in HSC Physics.
+Now you should have a lot of useful feedback, from both your teachers and your own error log which will help you study and work towards that Band 6 in HSC Physics.

 Collate the weaknesses and suggestions for improvement and turn them into goals.